nf-core/viralmetagenome/docs/usage/workflow/1_overview.md

 # Workflow overview

-Viralmetagenome takes in a set of reads and performs 5 major analyses, each of them are explained in more detail in the following sections:
+nf-core/viralmetagenome takes in a set of reads and performs 5 major analyses, each of them are explained in more detail in the following sections:

 1. [Preprocessing](2_preprocessing.md)
 2. [Metagenomic diversity](3_metagenomic_diversity.md)